couchbase/cbft/docs/index.md

 From the Source Type dropdown, choose ```couchbase```.

-As soon as you make a Source Type dropdown selection, some additional type-dependent input fields (Source Name and Source Params) should appear.
+As soon as you make a Source Type dropdown selection, some additional type-dependent input fields (such as Source Name) should appear.

-Let's fill in just the bare minimum...

 ### Source Name